austip24/python-analytics-ui/README.md

 # Getting Started

-You will need Python 3.11 get started.
+You will need Python 3.11 to get started.
 I am using pipenv to install python-based dependencies.
 You will also need Node.js to make use of Tailwind.
 The latest supported (v18+) version will work just fine.
 There will NOT be a Node.js server hosting the app.
 Node.js is used solely for development purposes with styling.
 To get started, clone this repository to the device/machine you want to run the application on.

 ## Installation